mlubinsky/mlubinsky.github.com/pyplot/README.md

 df3 = gemini(df1, df2)
 print(df3)

-he provided code handles the case where the build_num is None by filling the missing values with a default value of 0.
+The provided code handles the case where the build_num is None by filling the missing values with a default value of 0.
 This is done in the line:

-Python
 pivoted_df = pivoted_df.fillna(0)
-Use code with caution.

 When the pivot table is created, any rows where the build_num is None will have missing values.
 By filling these missing values with 0, we ensure that the resulting DataFrame df3 has a column for every unique build_num and that the average calculations are performed correctly, even if some build_num values are missing in the original data.

 If you prefer a different default value, you can replace 0 with the desired value in the fillna function.
 For example, to use -1 as the default value, you would write:

 Python
 pivoted_df = pivoted_df.fillna(-1)